aridjayarecipes/cutesrecipes.web.app/content/post/2050-recipe-of-speedy-mixed-fruits-salad.md

 1. Cut all the fruits 1 cup each in cubes
 1. Spread black salt homemade sprinkle it and pour sabja seeds on all sides and in centre if u like squeeze half lemon
-1. I did not use as it is very tasty and healthy it is my lunch I didn&#39;t take anything extra and serve chilled and enjoy this fruit salad with sabja seeds.
+1. I did not use as it is very tasty and healthy it is my lunch I didn't take anything extra and serve chilled and enjoy this fruit salad with sabja seeds.

 You can "plant" any of your favorite fruits in this.
 You can mix fresh or frozen fruit together which makes it "perfect".
 Fruits salad is a must needed recipe for this season.
 Best enjoyed when the weather is cold and you want to rustle up something Take another bowl and mix together all the fruits in it.
 Prior to serving the salad, top the fruits with a.